yotaroy/bridge_env/README.md

     - `Player` object
     - a next active player
     - same as a player who located on the left side of the player
-- `teammate`
+- `partner`
     - `Player` object
-    - a player who is the teammate of the player
+    - a player who is the partner of the player
 - `left`
     - `Player` object
     - a player located on the left side of the player